diogocleite/gyant_qa_code_challenge/automation/README.md

 docker-compose up
 ```
 After finish the results are in command line and inside the folder automation/Results(index.html and log.html).
-Inside this folder it's already there an example.

 ## Tools
 - pip install robotframework==4.0